State University of New York: Organization

-Presidents and chancellors

 Student representation

 The SUNY Board of Trustees has a voting student member on the board.
 The student trustee serves a dual role as the President of the Student Assembly of the State University of New York (SUNYSA).
 SUNYSA is the recognized student government of the SUNY system.

 In the 1970s, students pressed for voting representation on the governing board of SUNY colleges.
 In 1971, the State Legislature added five student voting members to Cornell's board of trustees.
 However, at that time, all members of a board must be over the age of 21 for a corporation to hold a liquor license, so to allow Cornell to retain its license, the legislature had to go back to amend NYS Alcoholic Beverage Control Law § 126(4) to require half the board must be 21.

 In 1975, the legislature added a non-voting student seat to the boards of all SUNY units.
 Two Attorney General of the State of New York opinion letters reduced the parliamentary rights of the student members to participate at meetings and indicated they were not in fact Public Officers, and arguably subject to personal liability from lawsuits.
 In 1977, another statutory amendment made student members of SUNY councils and boards subject to the NYS Public Officers Law or NYS General Municipal Law and granted student representatives parliamentary powers of moving or seconding motions and of placing items on the agendas of the bodies.
 Finally, the legislature gave full voting rights to the student members in 1979, resulting in the students of all SUNY units having voting representatives, except for the NYS College of Environmental Science and Forestry.
 Finally, in 1986, the legislature gave the student representative of that college voting rights as well.

 Libraries

-The SUNY Libraries Consortium (SLC) is an independent organisation which supports its members, the libraries of SUNY.
+The SUNY Libraries Consortium (SLC) is an independent organization which supports its members, the libraries of SUNY.

 Campuses

-All SUNY colleges are in New York State, except for Jamestown Community College and SUNY Korea.
+All SUNY colleges are in New York State, except for one extension center of Jamestown Community College and SUNY Korea.

 Jamestown Community College operates its Warren Center in Pennsylvania under a contract with the Warren-Forest Higher Education Council and the center is licensed by the Pennsylvania Department of Education.
 The Warren Center is 25 miles south of Jamestown, New York on the grounds of Warren State Hospital, in North Warren, Pennsylvania.

 SUNY Korea was opened by the government of South Korea in Incheon, South Korea in 2012, in conjunction with SUNY.
 As of 2023, it offers undergraduate and graduate programs, with faculty from Stony Brook University and the Fashion Institute of Technology.

 SUNY's sole law school is the University at Buffalo School of Law.